entur/schema2proto/README.md

 * Converts XML Schema files (.xsd) to Protocol Buffers (.proto).
 * Modifies existing proto files by adding, modifying and removing fields, messages etc. Also support for merging proto files using the same package

-NOTE: This project depend on an artifact xsom-2.4.0-b190812-entur.jar .
-This artifact is not published to any repo (yet) but can be downloaded from https://github.com/entur/schema2proto/tree/develop/xsom-entur-jar or built from https://github.com/entur/jaxb-ri/tree/master/jaxb-ri/xsom .
-You must install it in your local maven repo.

 ## Usage

 ### Standalone (Only for converting XSD to PROTO)